keshavramji/mellea/docs/tutorial.md

 )
 ```

 The `SimpleContext` -- which is the only context we have used so far -- is a context manager that resets the chat message history on each model call.
 That is, the model's context is entirely determined by the current Component.
 Mellea also provides a `LinearContext`, which behaves like a chat history.
-We can use the LinearContext to interact with cat hmodels:
+We can use the LinearContext to interact with chat models:

 ```python
 # file: https://github.com/generative-computing/mellea/blob/main/docs/examples/tutorial/context_example.py#L1-L5